 - 1/4 cup chopped red onion for garnish (optional)

 - Salt to taste

-1 Put the beans into a large pot and add enough water to cover by an inch.
+1 Simmer the beans: Put the beans into a large pot and add enough water to cover by an inch.
 Bring to a boil.
 Simmer for 15 minutes while you prepare the onions, then drain.